sighupio/fury-getting-started/fury-on-eks/README.md

 export AWS_DEFAULT_REGION=<YOUR_AWS_REGION>
 ```

 Alternatively, authenticate with AWS by running `aws configure` in your terminal.
 When prompted, enter your AWS Access Key ID, Secret Access Key, region, and output format.
+Notice that this won't set the environment variable `AWS_DEFAULT_REGION` that is required later.
+Please set it manually.

 ```bash
 $ aws configure